SON disowns ultimatum on product authentication mark - Vanguard News

 The product authentication mark, according to the statement, is being conceived to empower consumers in taking informed decisions on the genuiness or otherwise of SON regulated products at the point of purchase.

-It is also aimed at helping brand owners fight counterfeiting and adulteration of their products, as well as improve market share and bottom line.
+It is also aimed at helping brand owners fight counterfeiting and adulteration of their products, as well as improves market share and bottom line.

 When introduced, according to SON, the programme is expected to complement existing quality assurance initiatives like the offshore Conformity Assessment Programme (SONCAP) for imported products, the Mandatory Conformity Assessment Programme (MANCAP) for made-in-Nigeria products and the Electronic Products Registration Scheme for developing a data base of products in Nigeria for traceability.